 - About fire drills

 - Fire drill configurations

 - About the SVCCopyServicesSnap agent

 - Before you configure the fire drill service group

-- Configuring the fire drill service group

 - Verifying a successful fire drill

-- Sample configuration for a fire drill service group

 About fire drills

 A fire drill procedure verifies the fault-readiness of a disaster recovery configuration.
 This procedure is done without stopping the application at the primary site and disrupting user access.